Artificial reef and seagrass commitments welcomed – although Cockburn Sound dredging and access concerns remain

 • Dredging increases turbidity, reduces light penetration and is known to damage the marine environment.
 Much of the proposed dredging will occur around recovering seagrass meadows in Parmelia and Success Banks.
 These meadows provide critical habitat for species like snapper, crabs, whiting, herring and squid.

-• Westport’s revised EPA referral document acknowledges “The proposal is likely to have significant effects on the environment,” bringing into question promises made by Westport that the new port will “deliver positive long-term benefits for the natural and physical environment.”
+• Westport’s revised EPA referral document acknowledges “The proposal is likely to have significant effects on the environment.”
+Ths further highlight the importance of Westport’s stated objective that the new port will “deliver positive long-term benefits for the natural and physical environment.”

 As seen in this map on Westport’s website, there is a huge amount of dredging planned to make way for the port and shipping channel from Cottesloe to Cockburn Sound, making it among the biggest dredging operations in Australian history with serious potential impacts on the environment and fishing.